Alternative Fuels

 Answer:

-A FuelEU report is compliant once it has been assessed by the verifier, regardless of the yearly average GHG intensity of the energy used on board by the ship.
-On the basis of a compliant report, the ship’s compliance balance is calculated.
-Companies may apply flexibility mechanisms such as pooling or borrowing to compensate negative compliance balance.
-The final compliance balance after possible application of these mechanisms is used to determine the FuelEU penalty in the event that the verified compliance balance is negative.
-The penalty is set at 2,400 euros per equivalent metric ton of VLSFO, where one metric ton of VLSFO is equivalent to 41,000 MJ.
+A FuelEU report is compliant once assessed by the verifier, regardless of the yearly average GHG intensity of the energy used on board by the ship.
+The ship’s compliance balance is calculated on the basis of a compliant report.
+Companies may apply flexibility mechanisms such as pooling or borrowing to compensate a negative compliance balance.
+The final compliance balance, after the possible application of these mechanisms, is used to determine the FuelEU penalty in case a verified compliance balance is negative.
+The penalty is set at EUR 2,400 per equivalent tonne of VLSFO, where one tonne of VLSFO is equivalent to 41,000 MJ.

 Answer: